tumaer/SciML/_sources/lecture/cc-2-optimization.md

-then we see that to find the global/local minimum gradient descent, an approach which we already encountered in high-school curve analysis, is best suited.
-While being the obvious choice for the two cases on the left, the picture becomes a little more muddy in the example on the right.
+then we see that to find the global/local minimum gradient descent, an approach that we already encountered in high-school curve analysis, is best suited.
+While being the obvious choice for the two cases on the left, the picture becomes a little muddier in the example on the right.

 ```{note}
 Notation alert: For the derivation of the gradien-based optimization techniques we use the stands notation by which the function we want to find the minimum of becomes $J \rightarrow f$ and the variable $\vartheta \rightarrow x$.
 Don't confuse this $x$ with the input measurements $\{x^{(i)},y^{(i)}\}_{i=0,...,m}$.